 - ways to prevent contamination and reduce the environmental impact of remediation activities.

 Section 10.7 certificates

-- the land is declared significantly contaminated by the EPA under the CLM Act
+- declared significantly contaminated by the EPA under the CLM Act

-- the land is subject to management order issued by the EPA under the CLM Act
+- subject to management order issued by the EPA under the CLM Act

-Councils may also use s.10.7(5) certificates to record other information, particularly anything else of a factual nature about contamination which the local council deems appropriate.
+Councils may also use section 10.7(5) certificates to record other information for anything other information about contamination which the local council deems appropriate.